bentoml/BentoML/docs/source/guides/monitoring.rst

 Local Deployment
 ----------------

-This section will walk you through how to setup the stack locally, with the optional guide on using ``docker-compose`` for easy deployment of the stack.
+This section will walk you through how to set up the stack locally, with the optional guide on using ``docker-compose`` for easy deployment of the stack.

 Setting up Prometheus
 ^^^^^^^^^^^^^^^^^^^^^

-It is recommended to run Prometheus with Docker .
+It is recommended to run Prometheus with Docker.
 Please make sure that you have `Docker <https://docs.docker.com/engine/install/>`_ installed on your system.

 Users can take advantage of having a ``prometheus.yml`` for configuration.